 |RAAF Base Townsville||https://www.legislation.gov.au/Details/F2018L00334|

-Developers and statutory planning authorities should review the relevant DAA map to determine whether a property is affected by DAA regulations.
-If the height of a planned structure exceeds the trigger height for the area, the project must be referred to Defence for approval before construction commences.
+Developers and statutory planning authorities should review the relevant DAA plan to determine whether a property is affected by DAA regulations.
+If the height of a planned structure exceeds the trigger height for the area or the proposed development will bring into or use a hazardous object within a DAA, the project must be referred to Defence for approval before construction commences.